kourgeorge/project-origin/README.md

 complex behavior, social behavior, and survival skills.

 ## Scientific Motivation
-Project Origin can be employed to get us closer to answering intriguing questions on *intelligence*, on the *behavior of intelligent creatures* and maybe help us *hypothesise on the reason underlying nature rules".
+Project Origin can be employed to get us closer to answering intriguing questions on **intelligence**, on the **behavior of intelligent creatures** and maybe help us **hypothesise on the reason underlying nature rules**.

-In the intelligence realm, first, it is a realistic environment for training intelligent creatures with with various skills.
+In the intelligence realm, first, it is a realistic environment for training intelligent creatures with various skills.
-Second, it may give us a depper understanding of the development aspect of intelligence mechnisms.
+Second, it may provide us with a depper understanding of the development of complex skills from basic actions.
 Third, it can show us how intelligence and evolution, are two different mechanisms that affect each other and "cooperate" to build intelligence.

 Below are several example questions embodying these aspects:
  - Can we create intelligent creatures that can develop survival skills such as collaboration and communication?
 Namely, being put in a challenging environment, can the state of the art AI, using trial and error and evolution, learn how to survive?